The Amish & Photography: Is it ever OK?

 Amish attitudes to picture-taking vary

-Posed vs. unposed photos
+Posed vs. Unposed photos of the Amish

-Some Amish completely refuse to allow themselves to be photographed.
-Posed photos in particularly may be seen as a show of pride.
 On the other hand, some Amish make a distinction between having one’s photo taken in a natural setting, vs. posing for a photo.
 Some have no problem with allowing themselves to be filmed or photographed, as long as it is obvious that they are not posing.

-This is how documentarians and photographers of the Amish often work.
-Dirk Eitzen, in “The Amish and the Media”, explains the idea of “plausible deniability”—if an Amish person can plausibly deny that he was complicit, filming may be acceptable.
 This often requires shooting from the side or at a distance but not directly.
 Were an Amish person to be captured posing or speaking into a camera, then obviously he would not be able to deny willing participation.

-Amish are typically wary of showing one’s face direct on camera.
-When Amish do agree to interviews on camera, they are often done from the side or with face obscured.
-The reluctance to show one’s face in a photo is also a reason that Amish identification is usually issued without a photograph.
-This practice however has been problematic in recent years with new requirements mandating IDs with photos at United States border crossings.
-As Amish sometimes travel to settlements in Canada, or to Mexico for cheaper medical treatment, this new mandate has been an obstacle for some.
+The reluctance to show one’s face in a photo is also a reason that Amish personal identification is usually issued without a photograph.
+This practice, however, has been problematic in recent years with new requirements mandating IDs with photos at United States border crossings.

 Aggressive tourists